skynet29/brainbot/README.md

 The webapp (front end) uses my brainjs binding library based on an MVVM model (like angular, react or vue frameworks).

-In this model, the views are HTML fragment, the controler are an object of type ViewController qui allow to modify the model and update automatically the DOM HTML of the view.
+In this model, the view is a HTML fragment, the controler is an object of type ViewController which allow to modify the model and update automatically the DOM HTML of the view.

 The front code uses a build system based on **GULP** nodejs tool.
-Mainly the tool is used to concatenate javascript or css files adn to inject HTML fragment in javascript controller template field using gulp-inject directive.
+Mainly the tool is used to concatenate javascript or css files and to inject HTML fragment in javascript controller template field using gulp-inject directive.